CFP: Traditional Entanglements of Conceptual Engineering: American and Cambridge Pragmatism

 - Critical perspective on the scope and limits of pragmatism in conceptual engineering.
 What kind and what dose of pragmatism do conceptual engineers need, and where does it possibly go too far?
 For example, one might defend a Carnapian pragmatism or the importance of pragmatic considerations in the choice of concepts without espousing pragmatism “all the way down”.

-Please send an abstract of no more than 400 words, a short bio-note, and some information about which field you are coming from (from the context of CE or the context of Pragmatism), or what your particular interest in the workshop is, to both organizers by March 31.
+Please send an abstract of no more than 400 words, a short bio-note, and some information about which field you are coming from (from the context of CE or the context of Pragmatism), or what your particular interest in the workshop is, preferably in one file, to both organizers by March 31.

 Céline Henne (Cambridge): [email protected]